larytet/YALAS/README.md

 * Calico?
 Istio?

-Behavior of a pod is not a sum of behaviors  of containers from the security point of view.
-What one container in a pod is allowed to do is not necessary what another container should do.
-For example, a main container in a pod will read/write to Redis, connect to Kafka, load secrets.
-The Jaeger side car in the same pod wont do and should not do anything of this stuff.
-If the deployed Jaeger code is compromised, the way to limit the damage is by enforcing the policies at the lower granularity level.
-There are not many products providing kernel thread granularity, which is what YALAS doe.
-Light threads awareness is not existing in the Linxu security solutions.
-I believe that eventually we all will routinely install systems with low levels of granularity in our VMs.
+The behavior of a pod is not simply the sum of the behaviors of its containers from a security perspective.
+What one container in a pod is allowed to do is not necessarily what another container should do.
+For instance, a main container in a pod may read/write to Redis, connect to Kafka, or load secrets.
+The Jaeger sidecar in the same pod, however, won't and shouldn’t perform any of those actions.
+If the Jaeger code is compromised, the way to minimize damage is by enforcing policies at a finer granularity level.
+Few products offer kernel thread-level granularity, which is what YALAS provides.
+Thread-level awareness is missing from Linux security solutions, but I believe that eventually, systems with such fine-grained control will become routine in VMs.

 * Sysdig Falco?